anntan010/case-study/README.md

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)

+Forter claims that it has more depth of data than any other competitor and this will help it triumph.
+Its database covers more than one billion customers globally.

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)

+Forter's technology is fraud analytics.
+This includes behavioral analysis of customers' established shopping patterns, soft linking (the ability to trace relationships between users even when no overt information is shared) and other techniques.
+Forter offers clients the option of full restitution in the event of a chargeback.

 ## Landscape: